 - 1. The Board of Examiners determines the requirements regarding the nature and content of a Research Internship in the internship regulations. - 2.
 The Research Internship regulations are set out in appendix 1 in the Rules and Regulations. - 3.
-In order to ensure that the Research Internship proceeds smoothly, further guidelines have been drawn up, which can be found in the manual on Research Internships.
+In order to ensure that the Research Internship proceeds smoothly, further guidelines have been drawn up which can be found in the manual on Research Internships.
 The manual can be downloaded from the student portal/AskPsy.nl. - 4.
 A student can do a Research Internship only once during the student's programme of study.
 During the Research Internship the student will be supervised by the Faculty.

-Article 5.7.2 Clinical Internship
+Article 5.7.2 Clinical Internship (where applicable)

 - 1. The Board of Examiners determines the criteria regarding the nature and content of the Clinical Internship in the internship regulations. - 2.
 The Clinical Internship regulations are set out in appendix 2 in the Rules and Regulations. - 3.
-In order to ensure that the Internship proceeds smoothly, further guidelines have been drawn up, which can be found in the manual on Clinical Internships.
-The manual can be downloaded from the student portal/AskPsy.nl. - 4.
-A student can follow a Clinical Internship only once during the student's programme of study.
+In order to ensure that the clinical internship proceeds smoothly, further guidelines have been drawn up, which can be found in the manual on Clinical Internships.
+The manual can be downloaded from The student portal/AskPsy.nl. - 4.
+A student can do a Clinical Internship only once during the student's programme of study.
 During the Clinical Internship the student will be supervised by the Faculty.

-Article 5.8 Attendance at Tutorial Group Meetings
+Article 5.8 Attendance in Tutorial Group Meetings

-- 1. The Board of Examiners lays down the minimum of tutorial and practical group meetings a student is required to attend in the Rules and Regulations and determines how the actual attendance of each student in the education is registered. - 2.
-If attendance has been met in a given academic year this will be valid for the remainder of the study even if the exam is not passed in that year.
+- 1. The Board of Examiners lays down the percentage for compulsory attendance in the tutorial group meetings in the Rules and Regulations, articles 5 and 6, and determines how the actual attendance of each student is registered. - 2.
+If attendance has been met in a given academic year, this will be valid for the remainder of the study, even if the exam is not passed in that year.